oauthlib/oauthlib/docs/oauth1/server.rst

 The user and realms will need to be transferred from the request token to the access token.
 It is possible that the list of authorized realms is smaller than the list of requested realms.
-Clients can observe whether this is the case by comparing the `oauth_realms` parameter given in the token reponse.
+Clients can observe whether this is the case by comparing the `oauth_realms` parameter given in the token response.
 This way of indicating change of realms is backported from OAuth2 scope behaviour and is not in the OAuth 1 spec.